The Honorable Mike Duggan, Mayor of Detroit, will offer welcoming remarks to conference attendees.

-Alice G. Thompson, CEO of Black Family Development, Inc., and Henry McClendon, IIRP Michigan Regional Representative, will welcome attendees, set the stage for the conference and facilitate a panel featuring the work that’s being done in Detroit communities.
+Alice G. Thompson, CEO of Black Family Development, Inc., and Henry McClendon, IIRP Michigan Regional Representative, will set the stage for the conference and facilitate a panel featuring the work that’s being done in Detroit communities.

 Cami Anderson, founder and managing partner of ThirdWay Solutions and The Discipline Revolution Project and former superintendent of Newark Public Schools and Alternative High Schools in New York City, will lead an exploration of how to shift from a focus on changing individuals to a collective movement for building restorative communities and systems.